tonygustafsson/aspicio/README.md

 startJobs.sh is using webCheck.sh to check servers with curl.
 This is scheduled with a cron job.

+Oh, and it has Slack support.
+It shouts out to a #channel when servers are down.
+For this to work you need to edit webCheck.sh.

 ## Install debian packages
 `sudo npm install nodejs npm`